tendermint/liquidity/x/liquidity/spec/02_state.md

 ## PoolBatch

 The PoolBatch state stores information about the liquidity pool batch.
+PoolBatch stores the id of the target liquidity pool, the batch index, height at the beginning of the batch, last index of messages, and batch execution status.

 ```go
 type PoolBatch struct {